|Grand Prix Barcelona|

-This page will give you all of the essentials practicalities for attending the Barcelona Grand Prix 2013.
-Find out how to travel to the circuit, how to buy your grand prix tickets and how to prepare for the day to ensure that it is as easy and pleasurable as possible.
+This page will give you all of the essential practicalities for attending the Formula 1 Gran Premio de España 2023 (Spanish F1 Grand Prix).
+Find out how to travel to the circuit, how to buy your Grand Prix tickets and how to prepare for the day to ensure that it is as easy and pleasurable as possible.

-The Barcelona Grand Prix will be staged at the Catalunya Circuit which is 12 miles 20km North East of Barcelona city centre.
+The event will be staged at the Circuit de Barcelona-Catalunya which is 12 miles (20km) North East of Barcelona city centre.
 It is situated in a small town called Montmelo.

 Circuit de Catalunya

 Mas "La Moreneta"

 Fax: +34 93 572 2772